 • Study within a designated field

-– Some scholarships are for particular fields of study – or majors.
-If you change your major, you could lose your scholarship.
+– Some scholarship programs are for particular fields of study – or majors.
+If you change you're switching majors, you could lose your scholarship.

 • College choice

 – Changing colleges could also affect your scholarships, especially merit scholarships that were distributed by the school you’re leaving.